 No one wants to eat rotten meat.
 On the flip side, no one wants to chew on shoe leather, either.
-So to avoid those two extremes, the question successful deer hunters face is: How long should I hang my deer before cutting it up?
+So to avoid those two extremes, the question successful deer hunters face shortly after putting away their rifle or crossbow is: How long should I hang my deer before cutting it up?
 The answer to that question is definitive: It depends.

 On average, five to seven days is the ideal length of time to hang your deer.
 This length of time will allow the meat time to cool, move past rigor mortis, and the collagen to begin to break down.
 This will result in meat that is both tender and flavorful.
 But there are several factors that will affect this equation.

 Why Do You Hang A Newly Killed Deer?

 The purpose of hanging a dressed deer is to allow the carcass to cool and the meat to age, increasing both tenderness and flavor.
 Soon after death the deer will go into rigor mortis, where the muscles will contract and stiffen.
 This period can last from 12 to 24 hours, and is the absolute worst time to butcher your deer.
 If you cut up and freeze the meet before the rigor mortis phase completes you will end up steak that is slightly more tender than belt leather.

 After the muscles loosen from rigor mortis, natural enzymes will begin to slowly break down the collagen between the long muscle cells of the meat.
 More collagen means tougher meat.
 Young animals have less collagen in their muscles, which is why they are more tender than older deer.
 Extending the hang time on older animals will give more time for the enzymes to do their work, and roll back some of the toughness that comes with age.

 What Temperature Is Right For Hanging A Deer?